TexasInstruments/simplelink-ti154stack-examples/README.md

-# SimpleLink ti_wisunfan Examples
+# SimpleLink ti154stack Examples

-This repository contains the ti_wisunfan examples for TI devices supported by the SimpleLink Low Power F2 SDK.
+This repository contains the ti154stack examples for TI devices supported by the SimpleLink Low Power F2 SDK.
 To learn which devices are supported by the SDK, refer to the [SDK Device Association section](#sdk-association).

 ## Repository Layout

-The **examples/** directory contains the same ti_wisunfan examples provided in the SDK, in the same directory structure.
+The **examples/** directory contains the same ti154stack examples provided in the SDK, in the same directory structure.

 The SimpleLink Low Power F2 SDK is provided as [Git